pivotal/docs-tap/contour/how-to-guides/configuring-contour-with-loadbalancer-tls-termination.hbs.md

 However, in TAP, the default URL pattern for Web Workloads (i.e. Knative Services) is `{app name}.{namespace}.{domain}`.

 The wildcard cert described previously will not apply to these URLs.
 To account for this, this topic will explain how to configure CNRs (Cloud Native Runtimes) such that Web Workload URLs will also fit the wildcard domain.

+It is possible to keep the default URL pattern if your `DOMAIN` includes the namespace where web workloads will be deployed.

 ## <a id="procedure"></a>Procedure